BenchR267/mcdd15-watchkit/README.md

 This is a presentation and Xcode projects for a WatchKit session at mobilecamp 2015 in Dresden.

-If you have any questions please contact me at hallo@benchr.de
+If you have any questions please contact me at mail@benchr.de